Oldmasters Museum: Collection

-The 16th-century rooms begin with the Bruges and Antwerp schools of the beginning of the century: Gerard David, Quentin Matsys, and Joos van Cleve, before moving on to the Antwerp Mannerists and Romanists: Jan Gossaert known as Mabuse, and Bernard van Orley.
-Also featured are the first so-called genre painters: Joachim Patinier, Henri Bles, Jan van Hemessen, Pieter Aertsen and Joachim Bueckelaer.
+The 16th-century rooms include works by artists from Bruges and Antwerp at the beginning of the century: Gerard David, Quentin Matsys, and Joos van Cleve, before moving on to the Antwerp Mannerists and Romanists: Jan Gossaert known as Mabuse, and Bernard van Orley.
+Important artists in the development of landscape and genre painting are also featured, including Joachim Patinir, Henri Bles, Jan van Hemessen, Pieter Aertsen, and Joachim Bueckelaer.